Itsfoss0/alx-higher_level_programming/0x05-python-exceptions/README.md

 > Exceptions and Exception handling

 ## Intro
-In this session, we will explore python exceptions and how these exceptions can be handled.
+In this session, we will explore python exceptions, the different types of exceptions and how these exceptions can be handled.

 ## Resources
 1. [Errors and Exeptions](https://docs.python.org/3/tutorial/errors.html)